syncfusion-content/wpf-docs/wpf/Classic/Diagram/How-To/Common.md

 ---
 layout: post
-title: Common
+title: Common in WPF Diagram (classic) Control | Syncfusion
-description: Learn here all about Common support in Syncfusion WPF Diagram (classic) control and more.
+description: Learn here all about Common support in Syncfusion WPF Diagram (classic) control, its elements and more details.
 platform: wpf
 control: Diagram
 documentation: ug
 ---

-# Common in WPF Diagram (classic) in WPF Diagram (classic)
+# Common in WPF Diagram (classic)

 This section comprises an assembled list of questions and answers to provide expert solutions on product and its usage.
 It contains the following: